When It Hurts So Bad You Can’t Stand It

 Advertisers sold consumers on the idea their lives would improve with these products.
 People bought it…literally.
 And pay attention to how advertisers elicit emotion in their ads.
 Why?

 Because when emotions are ramped up, rational decision-making shuts down.
 People buy on impulse because it feels right and good.
-Not because it is right or is good.
+Not because it is right or good.

 How many times have you bought something and later asked yourself: What was I thinking?
 And the answer is, you weren’t.
 You acted on impulse.